 While I can’t diagnose anyone with anything, I use a combination of a GI Map and spit test for candida.
-The GI Map, which you can order here, also tests many other extremely valuable digestive health markers.
+The GI Map also tests many other extremely valuable digestive health markers.
 Like Hyman said, it’s possible to get a false negative, which is where a thorough health history and spit test can be helpful.

 Some practitioners recommend an OATS (organic acids) test for yeast, but other experts say this is also inconclusive.

 You’ll find plenty of conventional practitioners who disregard the spit test as quackery, but many doctors in the holistic/functional medicine community use it with their patients.
 I’ve found it to be very telling, including a good indicator of when to stop the anti-yeast protocol.

 Go at least two days without any dairy products.
 Then, first thing in the morning, before you put anything into your mouth, even a sip of water, work up some saliva and spit it into a clear glass of water.
 Healthy saliva will float on top.
 You may have candida if, within 1-30 minutes, strings appear coming down from your saliva or the water turns cloudy/murky or if your saliva sinks to the bottom.

 - If it remains on top, it indicates that there isn’t excessive mucous in your mouth harboring candida.

 - If it grows tentacles that hang down toward the bottom, you have some candida in your gut that likely needs to be addressed.

 - If it sinks to the bottom, you likely have significant candida overgrowth in your gut.